ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 If you did not receive a license key, contact AR51 staff.
 3. The system should now prompt the "machine fingerprint", report the fingerprint to AR51 staff.
 {: .warning }
-Each licsense is looked per machine.
+Each license is looked per machine.
 If you re-install the computer it might change the fingerprint.
 If the fingerprint does change, contact AR51 staff to re-activate your machine.

 ## Provide Remote Access for Testing